informatics-isi-edu/ermrestjs/docs/user-docs/column-directive.md

 These attribute will also dictate the default display heuristics that are used for the column.
 For instance if it's an aggregate, it will require an extra request and will therefore modify the heuristics for displaying the values.

 #### source

 This property allows the definition of "source path".
-As column directive is define on a table, tt can either be
+As column directive is define on a table, it can either be
   - One of the current table's column.
   - A column in table that has a valid foreign key relationship with the current table.